mohan-chinnappan-n/cli-dx/etm/etm.md

-# How to visualize the Enterprise Territory Management (ETM) hierachy using DX
+# How to visualize the Enterprise Territory Management (ETM) hierarchy using DX

 ![etm hierarchy](etm-0.png)
 ```